AntarktisZ11/AntarktisZ11/README.md

 - 👋 Hi, I’m @AntarktisZ11
-- 👀 I’m interested in electronics and using programming for embeded applications
+- 👀 I’m interested in electronics and using programming for embedded applications
 - 🌱 I’m currently learning how to use GitHub